Tensions Between Trump & The Military Has Led To A Third Amendment Crisis

-The world is full of surprises — and amidst President Donald Trump declaring martial law and employing the National Guard against protestors, even James Mattis, who resigned as secretary of defense in 2018, has described Trump as a threat to the Constitution.
+The world is full of surprises — and amidst U.S. President Donald Trump declaring martial law and employing the National Guard against protestors, even James Mattis, who resigned as the U.S. secretary of defense in 2018, has described Trump as a threat to the United States Constitution.

 “When I joined the military, some 50 years ago, I swore an oath to support and defend the Constitution.
 Never did I dream that troops taking that same oath would be ordered under any circumstance to violate the Constitutional rights of their fellow citizens — much less to provide a bizarre photo op for the elected commander-in-chief, with military leadership standing alongside,” Mattis wrote this week.